DavidTu21/Multilabel_Niftis2Stl/README.md

 # Multilabel Niftis2Stl
-Simple python code to transfer one segmented nii.gz file to a list of stl files based on the labels
+Simple python code that transfers a single segmented nii.gz file to a list of stl files based on the labels inside.

-The segmented nii.gz file contains series of identical labels, such as 1,2,4,5.
-Then the code could transfer this single nii.gz file into series of .stl file using simpleITK and vtk to create the mesh.
+Your output segmented nii.gz file from other segmentation algorithms may contain series of identical labels, such as 1,2,4,5.
+If you would like to view or save them seperately without using expensive software, or you want to integrate this function into your own code, then the code will be helpful.
+It could transfer this single nii.gz file into series of .stl files using simpleITK and vtk to create the mesh and save these individual files in your folder.

 ![name-of-you-image](img/new.PNG)